Arch bridge: History

 In China, the oldest extant arch bridge is the Zhaozhou Bridge of 605 CE, which combined a very low span-to-rise ratio of 5.2:1, with the use of spandrel arches (buttressed with iron brackets).
-The Zhaozhou Bridge, with a length of 51 m and span of 37.4 m, is the world's first wholly stone open-spandrel segmental arch bridge, allowing a greater passage for flood waters.
-Bridges with perforated spandrels can be found worldwide, such as the Bridge of Arta, (17th century) Greece and Cenarth Bridge, (18th century) in Wales.
+The Zhaozhou Bridge, with a length of 51 m and a span of 37.4 m, is the world's first wholly stone open-spandrel segmental arch bridge, allowing greater passage for floodwaters.
+Bridges with perforated spandrels can be found worldwide, such as the Bridge of Arta, (17th century) Greece, and Cenarth Bridge, (18th century) in Wales.

 With the coming of the Industrial Revolution, in the 18th and 19th centuries, stone and brick arches continued to be built by many prominent British civil engineers, including Thomas Telford, John Rennie, and latterly Isambard Kingdom Brunel.
 They also started the modern usage of different materials, such as cast iron — Telford designed the first bridge built of metal, completed in 1781, the Iron Bridge with a single arch of sections of cast iron constructed in traditional woodworking techniques — and then steel and concrete, which have been increasingly used in the construction of arch bridges, to almost the exclusion of other materials.
 A key pioneer was Jean-Rodolphe Perronet, who used much narrower piers, revised calculation methods, and exceptionally low span-to-rise ratios.